-(1) The return of the investment portfolio shall be measured in the currency composition of the actual benchmark index for the equity and bond portfolio (the investment portfolio's currency basket), cf. section 1-5.
-With the real estate portfolio, the return of the portfolio and the return objective, cf. section 3-4, shall be measured in the currency composition of the actual real estate portfolio.
+(1) The return of the investment portfolio shall be measured in the currency composition of the actual benchmark index (the investment portfolio's currency basket), cf. section 1-6.
+For the unlisted real estate portfolio, the return shall also be measured in the currency composition of the actual unlisted real estate portfolio.

-- (2) The net return of the real estate portfolio shall be calculated after deduction of all costs, such as operating, transaction, management and tax costs. - (3) The rate of return calculations shall be compiled in compliance with the Global Investment Performance Standards (GIPS) methodology. - (4) The Bank shall establish principles for valuation and return measurement for the financial instruments included in the portfolio. - (5) The Bank shall have internal guidelines for valuation of instruments in connection with internal transactions between the real estate portfolio and the equity and bond portfolios. - (6) The method used to establish the value of financial instruments shall be verifiable and shall indicate with reasonable assurance the true value of the investment portfolio at the time of measurement. - (7) At least once a year the Bank shall obtain an external, independent valuation of the unlisted real estate investments, preferably as of 31 December.
+(2) The net return of the unlisted real estate portfolio shall be calculated after deduction of all costs, such as operating, transaction, management and tax costs.

+(3) The rate of return calculations shall be designed in compliance with the Global Investment Performance Standards (GIPS) methodology.

+(4) The Bank shall establish principles for valuation and return measurement for the financial instruments included in the portfolio.

+(5) The method used to establish the value of financial instruments shall be verifiable and shall indicate with reasonable assurance the true value of the investment portfolio at the time of measurement.

+(6) At least once a year the Bank shall obtain an external, independent valuation of the unlisted real estate investments, preferably as at 31 December.